With Memorial Day fast approaching, temperatures rising, and flowers blooming, we start to dream about the long summer months ahead.

 We all know the adage that the way to people’s hearts is through their stomachs, so it’s not surprising to see outdoor cooking become a priority for many families.

 Modern outdoor kitchens boast amenities such as bar seating, refrigerators, wine coolers, sinks, dishwashers, and even televisions.
 More and more people are adding conversation areas with comfortable furniture to supplement the traditional dining table.
 The addition of “destinations” draws people out into the garden.
-Elements such as arbors, trellises, sculpture, benches, herb and vegetable gardens and custom play equipment all accomplish this goal.
+Elements such as arbors, trellises, sculpture, benches, herb and vegetable gardens and custom outdoor soft play design equipment all accomplish this goal.

 Start thinking outside of the box of the standard small patio just off the back door.
 Our homes should be mini-resorts, where we can truly relax and unwind.
 One thing that helps promote calm is water, whether it’s a pool, fountain, or a small water feature.